Loading - Please wait

 For this reason, we have run in 2015 a project aimed at thoroughly mapping all the key competitive threats involving marketing & sales and R&D people, at properly quantify them and at defining appropriate strategies to face them, by integrating the analysis in key strategic and commercial projects.

-In the event of mergers, spin-offs and trade, companies ask what happens with all the hard-sought, hard-earned intelligence that’s been accumulated within an organization.
 This presentation will focus on what measures can be taken, how information can be divested and shared, and with whom.
 These events and implications cut across many industries, including pharma, and provide insightful learnings.

-Achieving a successful 360° CI process for each therapeutic area is a challenge.
 You need to monitor and analyse many topics among which clinical trials, innovations, drug safety issues, side effects, product launch campaigns, scientific publications, etc. And all of this supported by bespoke deliverables.
 We will share in this talk best practices from pharma companies having managed this process successfully.

 The session will enable you to gain an up to date view of the direction this market is taking in terms of patient activation, improving compliance, data analysis and storage, which Apps are changing the face healthcare and prescribers decision making processes as well as how your competitors are integrating mHealth strategies into their business models.
 Dig Worldwide will also examine the potential threat from new entrants outside of the industry.